Yevgeny Prigozhin: June 2023 rebellion

+The BBC tracked Prigozhin's private jet flying from Belarus to Russia in late June 2023.
+The jet made several flights between Saint Petersburg and Moscow, but whether Prigozhin was on board was unknown.
+On 6 July, Lukashenko stated: "As for Prigozhin, he's in St Petersburg.
+He is not on the territory of Belarus."
 In July 2023, Prigozhin told his fighters to prepare for "a new journey to Africa".
 On 28 July 2023, a confirmed sighting of Prigozhin in the aftermath of the failed mutiny emerged, showing him meeting with Freddy Mapouka, a presidential advisor in the Central African Republic, and the head of the Cameroonian pro-Russian media outlet Afrique Média, at the Trezzini Palace hotel in Saint Petersburg during the 2023 Russia–Africa Summit.
 Prigozhin told Afrique Média that Wagner Group was ready to increase its presence in Africa.